calyxir/calyx/docs/intro.md

 # Getting Started

-FuTIL is an intermediate language and infrastructure for building compilers that generate custom hardware accelerators.
+Calyx is an intermediate language and infrastructure for building compilers that generate custom hardware accelerators.

-FuTIL has many associated tools and depending on what you are doing, you probably only need to install a subset of them.
+Calyx has many associated tools and depending on what you are doing, you probably only need to install a subset of them.

 We've organized this document into a core installation that is needed for everything